-Additionally, students will be expected to read widely around the topic area, and particularly note the Australian-based and highly regarded, International Journal of Mental Health Nursing.
-This source is available in the university library as an online source.
+Students will be expected to read widely around the topic area, and particularly note the Australian-based and highly regarded, International Journal of Mental Health Nursing.
+This source is available in the University library as an online source.

 Submission of assessment items

 All assessment items will be submited online via the Canvas teaching site, unless specifically instructed by the Unit Convenor.